-There’s one relationship you can’t escape: the one with yourself.
+There’s one relationship you can’t escape, and that is the one you have with yourself.
 And that relationship extends to what you see in the mirror and how you perceive and respond to it.
 Most of us see things we would like to change.
 But, for some people, those little wishes or cues for a “healthier” lifestyle are replaced by an obsessive distortion of “what is.”
 Body image dysmorphia (also known as body dysmorphia or body dysmorphic disorder (BDD)) causes extreme anguish for those affected by it.

 People with body dysmorphia hate what they see and often hate who they are.
 They feel trapped in a body and physical features they can’t stand, tortured by their wish to not be “like this.”